Society of Diagnostic Medical Sonography

 The 2024 SDMS Virtual Seminars are sponsored by Philips Healthcare.
 Offered throughout the year, the SDMS Virtual Seminars focus on specialty specific content.
 Presented virtually, attendees have the opportunity to attend sessions, chat with attendees and speakers, and earn SDMS CME credits from the comfort of their own home or office.

-SDMS Virtual Seminar - Abdominal Plus
+SDMS Virtual Seminar - Vascular

-Saturday, June 22, 2024
+Saturday, August 17, 2024

 10 AM – 2 PM Central | Earn up to 4 SDMS CME Credits

-Abdominal+ Virtual Seminar Pricing:
+Vascular Virtual Seminar Pricing:

 $59 for SDMS Members